naivary/bowl/README.md

   i := bw.Get()

   // worker is doing some work
-  // and is returning an int
   worker(i)

-  // return i back into the pool bw.Return(i)
+  // return i back into the pool
+  // after worker is done with i bw.Return(i)
 }
 ```